stagemonitor/stagemonitor/README.md

 ## Issues
 If you encounter any issues or if you have a question, don't hesitate to create an issue.

+## Mailing List
+The mailing list can be found at [[https://github.com/stagemonitor/stagemonitor-mailinglist]]

 ## Build Locally
 To build this project locally, clone the repo and execute `./gradlew install` (Linux) `gradlew.bat install` (Windows) to install stagemonitor to your local maven repo (`~/.m2/repository/org/stagemonitor/`).